curvefi/curve-stablecoin-researches/peg_keeper/README.md

 To conclude, the difference is small enough to omit.

-# Ways to look to
+# Where to look further
 - Statistics of prices when the peg happens
 - Can debt limits affect stablecoin rate?